 He doesn't know.

-And among other things, he mistakenly said he had a real difference of opinion with General Carl Eichenberry, when in fact Eigenberry was an ally of Mr. Biden, uh, cited approvingly in his Thanksgiving memo to President Obama.
+And among other things, he mistakenly said he had a real difference of opinion with General Carl Eichenberry when, in fact, Eigenberry was an ally of Mr. Biden, cited approvingly in his Thanksgiving memo to President Obama.

 The best case for charges would rely on Biden's possession of Afghanistan documents in his Virginia home on February 2017 when he was a private citizen and he told his ghostwriter that he had just found classified material.

-How is that any different than the what they're claiming Donald Trump did?
+Well, how is that any different than what they're claiming Donald Trump did?

-We conclude that the evidence is not sufficient to convict, and we declined to recommend prosecution for Mr. Biden for his retention of classified documents.
+We conclude that the evidence is not sufficient to convict, and we decline to recommend prosecution for Mr. Biden for his retention of classified documents.

-His report, the report points out evidence suggests that Mr. Biden knew he could not keep classified handwritten notes at home after leaving office.
+The report points out, evidence suggests that Mr. Biden knew he could not keep classified handwritten notes at home after leaving office.

 He had for decades of experience with classified information.